digilou/100-days-of-code/weekly-logs/week6.md

 **Thoughts**: Reading was a useful break.
 As was updating some Ruby code.
 Sometimes you just gotta be the guy that cleans up the code (which gives me a chance to read and learn from other people's code!).
 Bonus: more familiarity with Git commands!

 **Link(s) to work**: N/A

+### [37] Day 38: 2017-01-26

+**Today's Progress**: Solved some problems with WWC site for coding conventions.
+Mostly more learning about rubocop and submitted an issue for discussion.
+Discovered [CodinGame](http://codingame.com) and ran through one JavaScript tutorial.

+**Thoughts**: My cold has set me back a bit from tackling bigger things, but I'm still committed to doing SOMETHING every day.

+**Link(s) to work**: N/A